 Special Events and Tours, by reservation only.
 Pre-registration Required on ALL of these tours.
 Tours fill quickly.
 Check with the Friends Info booth at Davis Park for available spots due to cancellations.

 The most unique wildlife viewing experience BirdFest has to offer, this is a once in a lifetime chance to hear and see the magnificent flight of hundreds of sandhill cranes as they visit their night roost.
 Join expert staff to learn about cranes and wildlife.
-Meet at the Vistors Contact Station on the River ‘S’ Refuge Unit 15 minutes before the tour time and wear weather appropriate footwear and clothing in muted, neutral colors.
+Meet at the Visitors Contact Station on the River ‘S’ Refuge Unit 15 minutes before the tour time and wear weather appropriate footwear and clothing in muted, neutral colors.
 Participants will be required to walk approximately 500 yards over rough, uneven terrain to get to a viewing blind.
 Please assess your own abilities for this event.
-For directions to the River ‘S’ Unit’s Visitor Contact Station go to: www.fws.gov/ridgefieldrefuges/ridgefield/driving.html.
-Have questions, call the Refuge office at 360-887-4106.
+Bring your own water.
+For directions to the River ‘S’ Unit’s Visitor Contact Station go to: http://www.fws.gov/refuge/Ridgefield/map.html Have questions, call the U.S. Fish & Wildlife Refuge office: 360-887-4106.